-- A. The LIEP will be evaluated based on the following goals - 100% of ELs will obtain 1 level of language acquisition development on the ELPA 21 - 67% of ELs will obtain proficiency on the reading portion on ELPA21 - 80% of ELs will meet benchmarks for CBM progress monitoring be decided by the Lau team and family.
-If internet or technology is a hindrance to learning the district will look into ways to resolve any issues.
-Examples could include; internet, device, alternate schedule.
+- A. The LIEP will be evaluated based on the following goals - 100% of ELs will obtain 1 level of language acquisition development on the ELPA 21 - 67% of ELs will obtain proficiency on the reading portion on ELPA21 - 80% of ELs will meet benchmarks for CBM progress monitoring

-B. If these goals are not met the LAU team will meet to determine the need of adjustment for the LIEP such as changing the curriculum, increasing the amount of contact time between the EL and ESL teacher, increasing collaboration of the EL teacher with the content teacher, etc. X. Hybrid/On-Line learning If is learning online/Hybrid instead of in the classroom, Our EL
+B. If these goals are not met the LAU team will meet to determine the need of adjustment for the LIEP such as changing the curriculum, increasing the amount of contact time between the EL and ESL teacher, increasing collaboration of the EL teacher with the content teacher, etc. X. Hybrid/On-Line learning If is learning online/Hybrid instead of in the classroom, Our EL Instructor or assigned staff member will meet with twice a week.